eddyerburgh/blog/_posts/2017-02-08-unit-test-vue-components-beginners.md

 ```js
 require('jsdom-global')()
 ```

-This function creates a mock document and window object available globally.
-We need to run it before we run our tests, so that the document object exists in the tests global scope.
-To do that we need to edit our test script again (last time I promise!):
+This function creates a `window` object and adds it to the Node global object.
+You need to run it before we run your tests.
+To do that you need to edit your test script again (last time I promise!):

 ```json
 "scripts": {